 Basic Real Estate Photography Tips From The Pro's

 Experienced real-estate photographers often have a few tricks that ensure their photography is high-quality.
 These often take years to pick up, but we have provided you with some tips that BoxBrownie.com Director and Photographer, Brad Filliponi, has developed through his experience in the industry.

 Here are some basic walkthrough shooting tips, that can help you complete a real estate shoot faster:

 Get an Elevated Front Shot

-An elevated front shot of a property will radically chance the view of the exterior of a home.
-A front elevated shot of a home is important, because it shows more of the properties features.
+An elevated front shot of a property will radically change the view of the exterior of a home.
+A front elevated shot of a home is important because it shows more of the properties features.
 Also, many properties are raised slightly above street level, so a handheld exterior shot will look like you are almost lying on the ground.

 An easy way to get this shot is to have a ladder with you, or event pneumatic pole to attach your camera to.
 Alternatively, many photographers are now using drones for these elevated front shots.

 Whilst you are scouting the property it’s best to turn on lights and lamps, adjust blinds and remove any items not needed in photos.
 It’s always great to adjust and center any dining and outdoor chairs around the home.
 That way you are simply walking around the property shooting your preferred angles and not moving things around between shots saving you time.

 We always advise photographers to send the realtors or owners who have booked the shoot our ‘Pre-Photography Checklist’.
 This means that you can get through the shoot quickly, and you can manage the expectations of the owners.